 Tuition for a first-year S.J.D. student in 2020-2021 is $65,875 (it will not increase to $68,150 as originally announced); first-year students who were eligible to and did waive the LL.M. degree pay reduced tuition of $1,000.
-In addition, the estimated total costs of dormitory housing, food, medical fees, books and supplies, activity fee, and personal and travel expenses for a single student come to approximately $34,750.
+In addition, the estimated total costs of dormitory housing, food, medical fees, books and supplies, activity fee, and personal and travel expenses for a single student come to approximately $34,541.
 For the 2020-2021 academic year, the standard budget for students with a spouse and/or children calls for at least another $15,350 in living expenses for the spouse and $7,800 for each child.

 Financial Assistance from Harvard Law School